Money in the Bank ladder match: Concept

 Brand-exclusive PPVs ended following WrestleMania 34 in 2018, with all future events involving both the Raw and SmackDown brands.
 The Money in the Bank event now features two ladder matches, one for males and one for females, and each has eight participants evenly divided between the brands.
 The 2018 event was also the first year that the winners could challenge for the Universal Championship and Raw Women's Championship, respectively.
 For 2018, the winners received a contract for a match for their respective brand's world championship; in 2019, it was changed so that the winners could choose either brand's top championship.
 The 2020 event saw a variation to the match due to the COVID-19 pandemic: the men's and women's matches, featuring only six competitors each but still evenly divided between the brands, were moved to WWE's headquarters in Stamford, Connecticut, and occurred at the same time, with all competitors beginning on the ground floor and fighting their way to the roof where the briefcases were suspended above a ring.
 The 2021 event returned to the standard rules, but the 2022 event saw an uneven number of participants in the women's match; there were seven participants with four from Raw and three from SmackDown.
 The men's match was originally booked with an uneven division but that was rectified just before the match occurred.
-The 2022 event also changed the rules of the contract: winners can now challenge for any championship, as demonstrated by 2022 winner Austin Theory, who unsuccessfully cashed in on the WWE United States Championship.
+The 2022 event winner changed the contract, allowing wrestlers the choice of any championship to challenge for; 2022 contract winner Austin Theory unsuccessfully cashed in on the WWE United States Championship.
+Also in early 2022, the WWE and Universal championships were unified as the Undisputed WWE (Universal) Championship, which became exclusive to SmackDown in 2023, with Raw subsequently introducing a new World Heavyweight Championship, while the Raw and SmackDown women's titles were renamed as the WWE Women's Championship and Women's World Championship, respectively.